RoyTheunissen/GUID-Finder/README.md

 - This will think only for a few seconds and then output a list of **every** reference to that asset.
 - You can then search for that asset by name in Unity

 This is a very robust approach, but of course you have to leave the editor for this, and there's a lot of manual labour involved.
-GUID Finder is essentially just a nice GUI for the above mentioned workflow:
+GUID Search is essentially just a nice GUI for the above mentioned workflow:

 ![image](https://github.com/user-attachments/assets/2c88b227-b5b3-41d4-9ce4-41343782d30d)